Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 > **Equipment**
 >
-> - [ ] Add 3 Adventuring Rations to your character's inventory
+> - [ ] Add 2 Adventuring Rations to your character's inventory
 > - [ ] Add 24 Currency Units to your character's inventory
->   - You can spend these Currency Units to purchase items from the World Kit being used
+>   - You can use these Currency Units to acquire items from the World Kit being used

 # 2. Adventuring

 Once you've established your Adventuring Party of characters, there's only one thing left do: adventure!
-Adventuring can take many shapes and forms, but _Vade Mecum_ provides a general set of rulles for how to resolve the adventuring day.
+Adventuring can take many shapes and forms, but _Vade Mecum_ provides a general set of rules for how to resolve the adventuring day.

 ## 2.1 Skill Checks